johanix/hackathon120/README.md

 ## PROJECT

-Add new functionality to a working nameserver implementation to enable fully automatic synchronization of delegation information from child zone to parent zone.
+Add new functionality to a simple but working nameserver implementation to enable fully automatic synchronization of delegation information from child zone to parent zone.

 The goal is to make synchronization both rapid and fully automated for both DNSSEC signed and unsigned child zones.

-The specification for what should be built is based on the two drafts
+The specification for what should be built is based on the two drafts:

 - **draft-ietf-dnsop-generalized-notify-01**
 - **draft-johani-dnsop-delegation-mgmt-via-ddns-02**